akrisrn/v-no/README.md

 ![version](https://img.shields.io/github/package-json/v/akrisrn/v-no) ![Release](https://github.com/akrisrn/v-no/workflows/Release/badge.svg) ![Prerender](https://github.com/akrisrn/v-no-doc/workflows/Prerender/badge.svg)

-v-no is a lightweight static site renderer/generator, and also a pure static single page application powered by Vue.js at the same time.
+v-no is a lightweight static site renderer / generator for Markdown, and also a pure static single page application powered by Vue.js at the same time.

 [The documentation](https://akrisrn.github.io/v-no-doc/-/) is still worked in process, and just have Chinese edition for now.